sigurdga/django-by-errors/doc/index.rst

 The database name will be the name of a local file in your project folder.
-Sqlite is a single-file database system that is easy to use when developing, but not usable in a large system.
-I have take out the comments to get this fitted in the documentation.
+Sqlite is a single-file database system that is easy to use when developing, but not recommended in a production for large sites.

 Creating an app
 ===============